Bit Blasting Probabilistic Programs: : A Probabilistic Programming System

-We build a probabilistic programming system \hybit{} around sound bit blasting of mixed-gamma densities and approximate bit blasting of other continuous distributions.
-To do so, we first build a shallow embedding of Dice in Julia using its meta-programming tools~\cite{holtzen2020dice, Julia-2017} and extend it with necessary features to support hybrid probabilistic programs.
+We build a probabilistic programming system \hybit{} around sound bit blasting of mixed-gamma densities and approximate bit blasting of other continuous distributions. \hybit{} has been implemented as a shallow embedded domain specific language in Julia~\cite{Julia-2017}.

-\hybit{} provides support for random variables over unsigned and signed fixed point numbers using the type \texttt{DistFixPt\{bits\}}, representing distributions over fixed point numbers with bitwidth \texttt{bits}.
-This is used as the representation for bit blasted distributions.
+The core syntax of \hybit{} expressions is given in Figure~\ref{fig:syntax}.
+It provides support for distributions over Booleans (\texttt{flip \(\theta\)}) and fixed-point numbers (\texttt{general\_gamma} and \texttt{bitblast}).
+It supports Boolean operations (\(\neg, \wedge, \vee\)) and arithmetic operations (+, -, *, /, \%, <, ==) over these distributions as well as hard observations for probabilistic conditioning (\texttt{observe}).
+For all the constructs in Figure~\ref{fig:syntax}, \hybit{} performs a non-standard execution and compiles them to OBDDs to perform probabilistic inference.
+Since \hybit{} has been implemented as a library in Julia, HyBit programmers can also make use of Julia constructs such as (bounded) loops, tuples and functions.
+As an example, a \texttt{for} loop from Julia can be used with \hybit{} constructs in the loop body to build a probabilistic model. \hybit{} is available as an open source repository with a comprehensive set of examples. \footnote{\href{https://github.com/Tractables/Dice.jl/tree/hybit}{https://github.com/Tractables/Dice.jl/tree/hybit}}.